Parent: Internet and Networking

 - Connect command: Some times you might want a send a command to the server when you join.

-- Nickserv password: Don't use this field on freenode.
+- Nickserv password: Don't use this field on libera.

 - Character Set: UTF-8 is recommended